vellamike/311/README.md

 1. BD: See whether special considerations for Chicago improve the score.
 1. MV: Look for duplicates in test data.
 How common are they?
 The city often marks duplicates as closed.
 Doing this removes the option to vote.
 Can we use this?
 1. BD,MV: _Why do the mean corrections in time not improve the score?_
 1. MV: Separate hyperparameter scans for each of {c,v,v}.
+More generally, think about using a different model for each of {c,v,v}.
 1. BD: New feature: Submission time.
 Scalar feature.
 Should capture some of the shift in the distribution over time.
 1. MV: Separate training for remote\_api\_created, perhaps even separate training sets
 1. MV: Data preformatting: this has to be critical, what can we do?